Frequently Asked Questions about Room Selection

 I’m going to live in a Greek block.
 What is that room selection process like?

 In early March, Greek house managers will turn in a roster with all members that will be living in the block for the next academic year.
-These members will receive specific selection time instructions.
+These members will receive specific selection instructions.

 I’m an officer in my Greek organization.
 Can I just live in the block for the remaining semester of my officer term?